lukecarroll15/CSCI3100-Project/docs/TESTING.md

 - Open **Admin Access**
 - Try invalid format -> expect format error
 - Try unknown key -> expect invalid key error
-- Try valid key -> expect Admin Dashboard button (first activation becomes Team Owner)
+- Try valid key -> expect the Team Setup window (first activation becomes Team Owner)
-- Open **Admin Dashboard**
+- Enter a team name (e.g. "Alpha Team") and submit
-- Create a team (e.g. "Alpha Team") as the Team Owner (key owner)
+- Confirm the Admin Dashboard button appears after team creation
 - Invite another email as **Member** (email must already be registered)
 - Log out, log in as the invited user
 - Confirm the **Team** selector shows "Alpha Team" and data is scoped to that team
 - Optional: activate the same key with a second account to become a team admin, then verify the Admin Dashboard is available without re-entering a key and admins can invite members only
 - Optional: delete a team (owner only) by typing the exact team name
 - Optional: assign a task to multiple assignees as an admin and verify each assignee can see it

 ## 1) Test plan